kolektiv/kolektiv.github.io/drafts/2011-09-06-orchard-shell-activation.md

 ## Orchard Events

-The last part of `Activate` method in the shell was this:
+The last part of the `Activate` method in the shell was this:

 {% highlight csharp %}